mstocco/mariostoc.co/content/traininglog/20220515-ironman2022-15weeksout.md

 ## SUMMARY
 Total Time: **12 Hours**

-I feel like I was **BATTLING**
+I feel like I was **BATTLING IT**

 The first half of the week was a struggle.

 Motivation was off, the weather sucked and if I re-read my weekly goal, I wasn't in much of a mood to go outside.
 Things improved toward the end of this week (weather warmed slightly).

 Swimming was the bright spot maybe because it is an inside activity.